-Our work uses functional genomics DNase-seq, ChIP-seq, RNA-seq, and chromatin state data to computationally identify combinations of transcription factor binding sites which operate to define the activity of cell-type specific enhancers.
+Our work uses functional genomics DNase-seq, ATAC-seq, ChIP-seq, RNA-seq, MPRA, Hi-C, and chromatin state data to computationally identify combinations of transcription factor binding sites which operate to define the activity of cell-type specific enhancers.
 We are currently focused on:

-- improving on the SVM methodology by including more general sequence features and constraints
+- improving machine learning algorithms by including more general sequence features and constraints

 - predicting the impact of SNPs on enhancer activity (delta-SVM) and GWAS association for specific diseases

 - experimentally assessing the predicted impact of regulatory element mutation in mammalian cells

 - systematically determining regulatory element logic from ENCODE human and mouse data